Jcheez/Jellybeans/README.md

 # About

 Jellybeans aims to provide an easier development process when working with various data structures in python.
-Visualisations are also provided for sorting algortihms.
+Visualisations are provided for sorting algortihms.

 # Documentation
 [How to use this library?]()